MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-monitoring-scenarios.md

 ## Agentless monitoring

 In SCOM Managed Instance (preview), Agents need to be installed manually.
-Discovery wizard isn't supported.
+The Discovery wizard isn't supported.